Nickname: Etymology

 The compound word ekename, meaning "additional name", was attested as early as 1303.
 This word was derived from the Old English word eac, meaning "also", related to eacian, meaning "to increase".
-By the 15th century, the misdivision of the syllables of the phrase "an ekename" led to its rephrasing as "a nekename".
+By the 15th century, rebracketing of the phrase "an ekename" led to its rephrasing as "a nekename".
 Though the spelling has changed, the meaning of the word has remained relatively stable ever since.

 People

 "I, Jimmy Carter...": James Earl Carter is sworn in as President of the United States using his nickname "Jimmy" in January 1977.

 The term "nickname" is often used as an umbrella term to describe any deviation from a person's legal or official name; a nickname may be used exclusively, instead the person's original name, or it may be used in addition to it, with the person being referred to them interchangeably.
 Nicknames can be classified into several types, based on their origin or purpose.
 Nicknames may be based on names, physical characteristics, personality traits, geographical origins, or terms of endearment.
 Some types of nicknames, like diminutives, or shortened names, may be chosen by their bearers; for example, a woman named "Elizabeth" may choose to go by "Liz" because she finds it faster to write and say.
 Other types of nicknames tend to be bestowed on people by others.
 These might still be based on the bearer's legal name, or they might be unrelated.
 Some of these nicknames are affectionate in nature, like pet names or hypocorism, while others are derogatory and used as a form of name calling.
 Often, nicknames that are bestowed by other people are based on some type of distinctive characteristic, like "Lefty" for a left-handed person.
+Nicknames may also be ironic like "Skinny" for a corpulent person.